Jonah King

 Virtual Reality Experience & Installation

-Honey Fungus is a sci-fi Virtual Reality work and installation that invites the audience to expand their bodily experience of the greater ecosystem.
+Honey Fungus is a sci-fi Virtual Reality installation that invites audiences to expand their sensory connection to the greater ecosystem.
+A sentient ecological presence—manifested as an omnipresent mycelial entity—guides participants on a journey through an entangled ecology.

 GBA, Brooklyn